 As shown by this compilation of stories, it is evident that many people are already witnessing the impacts of climate change on their life, and they are more than willing to undertake the measures needed to become more resilient.

-This compilation is available here
+This compilation is available through videos an stories.

 A 10-episode radio education program in a soap opera format was produced to raise awareness about the important of the basic adaptation measures to be implemented in communities across the Mesoamerican Reef Region.
 The program was broadcasted in radio stations in Belize, Guatemala and Honduras reaching more than 30,000 persons.
-This education program was also formatted as online podcasts, the complete podcast series can be found here
+This education program was also formatted as online podcasts, the complete podcast series can be found here.

 This project is part of the International Climate Initiative (IKI).